-Three areas were identified during the course of this project as being important areas for investigation of potential heat mitigation activities, the Darwin CBD, The Royal Darwin Hospital, and the Darwin International Airport.
+Three areas were identified as important areas for investigation of potential heat mitigation activities, the Darwin CBD, The Royal Darwin Hospital, and the Darwin International Airport.

 The Darwin CBD is the focus of the Darwin City Deal (Australian Government et al., 2018).
 Temperature data has already been collected at a fine scale in the Darwin CBD by the University of New South Wales (Santamouris et al., 2017).
 Ongoing monitoring with in-situ thermal sensors by the Darwin City Council and UNSW have this area well covered for data collection and apart from presenting a map of land surface temperature for the CBD (Figure 16), will not be covered in further detail in this report.